shawntabrizi/rust-and-polkadot-workshop/pre-rust/blockchain/bitcoin.md

 The splitting of a blockchain is called a "fork", and this consensus process is how we can ensure that fork issues are resolved.

+## Game Theory

+Let's finally summarize the abilities and expected behaviors of actors participating in the Bitcoin network.

+Any actor can create and submit a new block to the Bitcoin network.
+This block does not **need** to be valid, as in, it could have transactions which violate the rules of the network.

+It is very cheap to verify whether is a block is valid or not.

+The cheapest way to check is to first just look at the hash of the block, and verify it meets the difficulty criteria with the correct number of leading zeros.
+Any trivial bad block will not pass this simple check, and thus a very minimal amount of computer time is needed to reject these blocks, and stop propagating them.

+If the block does have a valid hash, then we execute the block ourselves to check if all the transactions in the block are valid.
+We have our own trusted copy of the Bitcoin code, and thus can verify for ourselves that everything executes correctly.
+It could be that an invalid transaction is included in the block, but even then, it is very cheap to execute these blocks.
+Someone trying to do this maliciously would spend magnitudes more effort producing valid hashes versus the amount of work we need to do to check it is invalid.

+This ratio of "work needed to attack the network" vs "work needed to verify" is what keeps bad actors from attacking the Bitcoin network.
+Of course they can try, but they will ultimately waste much more of their time and money than the honest participants of the network.
+It would also be trivial for a node that is producing lots of bad blocks to be dropped from its peers.

+You could also imagine a problem where there is no guarantee that a block producer will include transactions in their valid block.
+However, since block producers get the fees related to bitcoin transfers, they are more incentivized to include transactions in a block rather than not include them, as long as including the transactions is a small amount of effort compared to calculating the correct nonce.

+Thus, with Bitcoin, we have a system which can be completely open, permissionless, decentralized, and trustless.
+The rules of Bitcoin do not require that everyone is a good actor, but the game theory and economics behind the decisions mean that only honest actors will benefit from the network.

 ## Additional Content

 https://andersbrownworth.com/blockchain/